Quantum molecules

 Theses can be performed by physics students of the University of Innsbruck or foreign students as an external thesis with their institution.

 1.)
-Trapping molecules in a Paul trap
+Trapping molecules in a cryogenic Paul trap

 Scientific project